 Bone spurs, also called osteophytes, are extra growths of bone that form at the site of cartilage deterioration, typically on the body’s joints.
 In the spine, bone spurs appear most often on the vertebral plates and inside the facet joints.

 Bone spurs will not go away with alternative treatments, but it is possible that certain alternative treatments can help to manage any pain that is a result of bone spurs infringing on spinal nerves.
 While tissue-related spine conditions, such as herniated discs and bulging discs, do have the ability to heal themselves through the process of resorption, bone spurs are permanent deposits.
 However, just because bone spurs will not go away on their own, there is no reason to rush into the decision of undergoing surgery.
-You should first work with your doctor to design a plan of conservative, non-operative treatment to manage the discomfort of spinal bone spurs.
+You should first work with your physician to design a plan of conservative, non-operative treatment to manage the discomfort of spinal bone spurs.

 Alternative Treatment Options